OPM/opm-simulators/cmake/OPM-CMake.md

 ### Project-specific Files

-All of these files are in the project root, except for `opm-xxx.m4` which is in the `m4` directory. (`dunecontrol` always adds this subdirectory for all the prerequisites listed in `dune.module`, to the search path).
+All of these files are in the project root.

 <table><thead><tr><th>File<th>Description<tbody>
 <tr>